About these terms and conditions

 Similarly, qualifying savings will take account of the whole of any savings and cash ISA balances you hold in your sole name and those you hold jointly.

-You may be running an account for someone else that is held in that other person’s name, for example under a power of attorney, a third-party mandate, or an order of the court.
-Where this is the case, the account will not be counted as a qualifying current account or qualifying mortgage and the money in any savings account or cash ISA will not count towards qualifying savings, for you.
+You may be running an account for someone else that is held in the other person’s name, for example under a power of attorney, a third-party mandate, or an order of the court.
+Where this is the case, the account will not be counted as a qualifying current account or qualifying mortgage, and the money in any savings account or cash ISA will not count towards qualifying savings for you.
 They will still count for the person you are acting on behalf of whose name the account is held in.

 Yes, you will not be eligible to receive the payment if any of the following apply:

-• You do not have a current account with us on the day we are due to make the payment.
-For this purpose, the Nationwide current account does not need to be a qualifying current account.
+• You do not have a Nationwide current account that allows payments into it, on the day we are due to make the payment.
+This current account does not need to be a qualifying current account.

 • We are notified of your death.